UCR-Robotics/ee144/docs/lab3.rst

 After task completion, the robot should stop at the origin and the Python script should exit gracefully.
 Please plot the trajectory (using another provided Python script) and discuss your results in the lab report.

-To help you complete the lab, please take a look at the `Classes sestion <https://docs.python.org/3/tutorial/classes.html>`_ in Python Docs.
+To help you complete the lab, please take a look at the `Classes section <https://docs.python.org/3/tutorial/classes.html>`_ in Python Docs.

 Preview
 --------